msancheza/msancheza/README.md

 Clouds Providers: AWS, DigitalOcean, Azure

-* I'm currently exploring AI projects, creating a learning lab and  learning new technologies.
+* I'm currently exploring AI projects, creating a learning lab and  learning new technologies 👨‍💻.

-* I like emerging startup projects, participating in different areas if possible.
+* I like emerging startup projects, participating in different areas if possible ⚡.

-* I like dogs, nature, and caring for the environment.
-Anything I can do is fine 😄.
+* I love dogs, nature, and caring for the environment.
+So anything I can do to contribute in this regard is a good thing 🌱.